JorgitoR/Cornershop-s-Backend-Test/README.md

 I have two differents type of user "chef" and "employee" for this I implemented the AbstractUser model and switch the AUTH_USER_MODEL on our settings, I never use the built-in Django User model directly, even if the built-in Django User implementation fulfill al the requirements on our application this is because the built-in Django model have some old design decisions (which are kept that way because of backwards compatibility)

 The users have different roles, I implemented  <a href="https://github.com/JorgitoR/Cornershop-s-Backend-Test/blob/main/Menu/decorators.py">decorators</a> for this, eg the employee can't create a menu or see what request your coworkers

+# Chef
+Just The user with this tag <strong>Chef</stron> can create a menu, update the menu, update the options and see what the Cornershop employees have requested.
+---Img

+# Employee
+This user whit this tag <strong>Employee</stron> is be able to choose his preferred meal (until 11 Am CLT) and customizations his order

+----Img